 How to calculate the mobile app conversion rate

-Calculating the conversion rate of your mobile app is quite simple.
+Calculating your mobile app’s conversion rate is quite simple.
 Depending on which of the two definitions you follow, it can be measured in two different ways:

 1. App store conversion rate